 Spray with catnip spray, if your cat needs encouragement and if it is sensitive to catnip.
 Consider buying a post with a carpet lined hidey hole higher up.
 Cats are particularly fond of being high up.
 Position it so the cat can see out of the window.
 It will also give expression to its climbing skills.
 There are wonderful though expensive cat aerobic centres in pet shops and online.
 The best ones can be ordered but are usually not in stock.
 Very large cat aerobic centres will need fixing to the ceiling to get enough stability or use wall brackets.
 Unstable ones will not be used by your cats.

 Cat ladders are common in Switzerland for cats in upstairs flats.
 They consist of a suitable length plank about 15 cm wide with cross pieces of wood attached at 10-12 cm apart to make steps.
 These cross pieces are usually about the width of the plank and 2cm x 2cm in section.
 You may be able to give your cat a cat flap after all.
-Look at http://catladder.blogspot.com for ideas on how to build one so that your cat can go in and out of the window.
+Google “cat ladders” for ideas.
 Or use one of these ladders within your flat to give your cat access to a high sitting place.

 5. HIDING PLACES

 Cats like to hide particularly at times when they are worried by other cats or humans (Carlstead et al., 1993).
 Supply cardboard boxes and large paper bags (plastic ones aren’t safe).
 Cut holes in the boxes for entrances and windows.
+Don’t put we food into cardboard boxes, as the glue in the cardboard may stick on your cat.
 Boxes are particularly good for cats that may want privacy from other household cats (Rochlitz, 2005).
 They are also fun.
 Or just adapt an IKEA cupboard (see photo on left) to make individual sleeping places.

 These don’t have to be expensive.
 Corks from wine bottles, scrunched up paper balls, the inside of celotape rolls, home made stuffed mice etc are all good toys.
 Grow catnip and stuff them with it.
 Knit a catnip ball – pattern here.
 Keep them light and easy to move about.
 A dried broad bean on a wood surface makes a good toy.
 Dangle ropes (hemp not plastic) from a hook in the ceiling.
 Cardboard boxes with holes to get into.
 Newspapers to tear.
 Ping pong balls in the bath.
 Suspend toys from a string.